RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 ![fcbe9f](https://via.placeholder.com/30x30/fcbe9f/fcbe9f.jpg) | **Affects: Server** | Issues with the server or its plugins. [managed]
 ![fcbe9f](https://via.placeholder.com/30x30/fcbe9f/fcbe9f.jpg) | **Affects: UI** | The issue is focused on the User Interface. [managed]

+It is preferred that an issue only have one `Affects:` label, but we're not religious about it.
+If you notice that an issue affects multiple areas in the above list, you may want to split it into multiple issues, one per area.
+If it makes sense to resolve them independently, that's enough.
+If they all need to be resolved in a coordinated fashion, create an `Type: Epic` issue which can remain open until all the subissues are closed.

 ### Module:

 These labels identify the specific module or service that the issue relates to.
-Often this corresponds to a particular directory in the repo hierarchy.
+Often this corresponds to a particular directory or file or interface or class present in the repo hierarchy.
 This list is expected to grow.

 Color|Label|Description
 -|-|-
 ![c2e0c6](https://via.placeholder.com/30x30/c2e0c6/c2e0c6.jpg) | **Module: Accounts** | Issues related to authentication, account maintenance, etc. [managed]
 ![c2e0c6](https://via.placeholder.com/30x30/c2e0c6/c2e0c6.jpg) | **Module: Memcache** | Issues related to memcache, memcached, cache invalidation, cache corruption, etc. [managed]
 ![c2e0c6](https://via.placeholder.com/30x30/c2e0c6/c2e0c6.jpg) | **Module: Solr** | Issues related to Solr, data indexing, search, etc. [managed]

+A common search might be something like `label:"Affects: Server" label:"Module: Solr" label:"State: Work In Progress"` to see who is actively working on calls to solr in the server.
+If you wanted to pick up issues in that area, you could see who else is doing so.

 ### Additional labels